YuWaiPang/youFast-Desktop/README.md

 # youFast Desktop How-To
 This youFast version is designed for running a calculation engine and a websocket server in your Windows Desktop.
 It also supports to run in Linux, you need to install Visual Studio Code and build the runtime in Linux environment.
-In fact the youFast Cloud (http://cloud.youFast.net) is hosted in a linux cloud VM using Ubuntu 20.04.
+In fact the youFast Cloud (http://cloud.youFast.net) is hosted in a linux cloud VM using Ubuntu 20.04 using using Oracle Cloud Free Tier service (https://www.oracle.com/hk/cloud/free/).

 It supports Windows 7 and Windows 10.